Maitland, Nova Scotia: RCAF Aerodrome Maitland

-During World War II, the RCAF constructed an aerodrome near the village of Maitland.
+During World War II, the RCAF constructed an aerodrome near the community of Maitland.
 The Aerodrome acted as a relief landing field for CFS Debert that was located nearby.

 In approximately 1942, the aerodrome was listed at 45°20′N 63°32′W with a Var.
 23.5 degrees W and no elevation specified.
 The field was listed as "Hard under construction" and had one runway listed as follows:

 Architecture

 Maitland was Nova Scotia's first Heritage Conservation District.
-The centre of the village is a Heritage Conservation District because of its many fine and well-preserved examples of Victorian architecture.
+The center of the community is a Heritage Conservation District because of its many fine and well-preserved examples of Victorian architecture.
 The styles of architecture include Gothic, Federal, Colonial, Cape Cod (house), Greek Revival architecture, Second Empire (architecture) and Italianate, of which style the Lawrence House shows many fine details.